 Biological Data Infrastructure

 Life sciences AI inherits the strengths and weaknesses of biological archives.
 Protein structures, sequences, small molecules, perturbation screens, single-cell observations, and imaging datasets each carry different biases, missingness patterns, and validation traditions.
-The data layer is the ceiling on every downstream method, and the gap between machine-readable and AI-ready data is wide enough that NIH Bridge2AI was funded to address it directly.
+The data layer constrains every downstream method.
+NIH Bridge2AI illustrates the scale of public investment in ethical, AI-ready biomedical data and workforce infrastructure (NIH Common Fund Bridge2AI, 2026).

 Use this chapter to: